-NOTE: in the absence of locus-specific evidence, and non-b-i-g and/or non-o-s evidence indicating a number of different potential splice variants, choose only one representative variant.
+NOTE: where locus-specific evidence is not present and the non-b-i-g and/or non-o-s evidence indicates a number of different potential splice variants, choose only one representative variant.
 Where possible this would be the best match and/or the longest and/or with most exons and/or greatest coverage and/or longest CDS.